 What Is Multi-Tiered System of Supports (MTSS)?

-A Multi-Tiered System of Supports (MTSS) is a term used to describe an evidence-based model of schooling that uses data-based problem-solving to integrate academic and behavioral instruction and intervention.
-The integrated instruction and intervention is delivered to students in varying intensities (multiple tiers) based on student need.
-“Need-driven” decision-making seeks to ensure that district resources reach the appropriate students (schools) at the appropriate levels to accelerate the performance of ALL students to achieve and/or exceed proficiency.
+A Multi-Tiered System of Supports (MTSS) is an evidence-based model of schooling that uses data-based problem solving to integrate academic and behavioral instruction and intervention, which is delivered to students in varying intensities (tiers).
+The “need-driven” decision making helps ensure district resources reach the appropriate students (schools) at the appropriate levels to accelerate the performance of all students to achieve and/or exceed proficiency.

-The MTSS framework utilizes a 3-tier approach to provide ALL students with the best opportunities to succeed academically and behaviorally in school.
+The MTSS framework utilizes a three-tier approach to provide all students with the best opportunities to succeed academically and behaviorally.
 MTSS focuses on:

 - Providing high quality instruction and interventions matched to student need.

 - Monitoring progress frequently to make decisions about changes in instruction or goals.

 - Using data-based decision making to allocate supports to improve student learning.

 - Supporting staff implementation of effective evidenced-based practices.

 - Implementing a problem solving model as the underlying mechanism for positive change

 How to Create the Right Continuum of Support, George Sugai